GravityKit/GravityExport-Lite/readme.txt

 = 1.1.0 =
 * Feature: Download counter (starts counting as of this version)
 * Feature: SectionField added to disable empty section columns.
-Enable with `gfexcel_field_section_enabled` hook.
+Disabled by default.
+Enable with `gfexcel_field_section_enabled` hook (return true).
+* Feature: FileUploadField added to disable file upload columns.
+Enabled by default.
+Dnable with `gfexcel_field_fileuploads_enabled` hook (return false).
 * Update: Wait until plugins are loaded.
 Need to be sure Gravity Forms is active.
 This caused a problem in some multisite implementations.
 * Bugfix: Changed the permalink registration so it works with multisite combined with the GF API (thanks for the assist @zitomerh).
 No need to reactivate the plugin now.
 * Bugfix: In Standard URL permalink structure, the hash wasn't escaped properly